“Demolition King” Pless Jones wins more city work

 Demolition “Surge” Planned

 P&J is in line for a substantial increase in business.
-In her 2014 budget, Mayor Rawlings-Blake is proposing a $10 million “surge” of vacant house demolition.
+In her 2014 budget, Rawlings-Blake is proposing a $10 million “surge” of vacant house demolition.

-Rawlings-Blake did not attend the portion of yesterday’s meeting that approved the P&J contract because she was preparing for the formal release of a report by the Mayor’s Council on Minority and Women-Owned Business Enterprises.
+Rawlings-Blake did not attend the portion of yesterday’s BOE meeting that approved the P&J contract because she was preparing for the formal release of a report by the Mayor’s Council on Minority and Women-Owned Business Enterprises.

-The advisory council yesterday recommended various improvements to the city’s minority and women-owned enterprise program, “creating a platform for the program’s future direction,” according to a press release from the mayor’s office.
+The advisory council yesterday recommended various improvements to the city’s minority and women-owned enterprise program, “creating a platform for the program’s future direction,” according to a press release issued from the mayor’s office.